dodo920306/bisce/README.md

 * Add [bft consensus that is about to be integrated into the Fabric ordering service for the v3.0 preview release](https://toc.hyperledger.org/project-reports/2023/2023-Q3-Hyperledger-Fabric.html)

-* Dockerize the frontend and backend
+* Dockerize the frontend

-  While the whole website requires many container operations, it's quite hard to run it as a independent container.
+* Upgrade the backend as a WSGI server.
+Also, make it a systemmd service.

+  I myself will choose gunicorn & nginx to do it.

 * Debug